Winter mailing list

 The course starts each morning interpreting weather and avalanche forecasts before setting out.
 On the hill the course moves from teaching the basics of using an ice axe and crampons to learning to arrest a slip or slide safely.
 Avalanche awareness and snowpack analysis is an underpinning theme throughout together with navigation and route choice.

 The exact syllabus will vary depending on weather conditions and what you are most keen to learn.
-Each day will begin with a briefing on the current weather and avalanche forecasts and will involve snow pack analysis throughout the day.

 Areas we will cover